mosaicml/composer/CONTRIBUTING.md

 ### Checking documentation

-If your changes affects the documentation, please get a chance to build the docs locally and view it to verify if the changes are what you wanted.
+If your changes affect the documentation, please get a chance to build the docs locally and view it to verify if the changes are what you wanted.

 <!--pytest.mark.skip-->